 Ready to start eliminating waste in sales and marketing?
 Once you’ve identified high-level business goals to improve efficiency, we recommend doing a Value Stream Map.

 What is a Value Stream Map (VSM)?
 It’s a process mapping tool used by leading manufacturers to understand how you deliver value to the customer.
 In Sales/Marketing, this applies to how you communicate with customers prior to the order, and during cross/upsell activities.
 A good Value Stream Map will help you identify specific areas of waste as outlined in the 8 Wastes of Lean Sales & Marketing.
 Specifically, a VSM will help you improve the following:

 Cycle time – how much time it takes a person to complete a task.

-Process time – how long it takes deliver a quote for example.
+Process time – how long it takes to… (deliver a quote, for example)

 Here’s how a VSM is built:

-Before you can eliminate waste, it’s important to clearly understand how you operate today.
-By creating a Current State Map, your team can fully understand where you’re at today.
-It’s a critical point of departure – before improvement can be measured, the current way must be understood fully.
+Before you can eliminate waste, it’s important to clearly understand how your company currently operates.
+By creating a Current State Map, your team can visualize how processes are actually being performed.
+It’s a critical point of departure – before improvements can be measured, the current way must be understood fully.

 This is the fun part – set your team free to think about how they would like to operate – free of the constraints of the systems/processes you have in place today.
-It’s important to set a time horizon on the future state – say 1 year or 3 years from now.
-This helps drive the improvement plan.
+It’s important to set a time horizon on the future state – for example, 1 year or 3 years from now.
+This goal helps drive the improvement plan.

 Once you’ve identified your Future State clearly, it’s important to build a management-supported plan to eliminate waste in sales/marketing.
-We recommend going after the “low-hanging fruit” – processes that are very wasteful today that could be eliminated or automated.
-Flywheel is a tool that is often used to grab low hanging fruit and automating it – often times out of the box.
+We recommend going after the “low-hanging fruit” – processes that are currently wasteful and could be eliminated or automated.
+Flywheel is a tool that is often used to grab low hanging fruit and automate it – often times right out of the box.